filippo-fonseca/lang/README.md

 ## Algorithm Snippet

-A small peek at the code that's inside (only a small part)!
+A small peek at a part of the algorithm used:

 ```ts
 for (let i = 0; i < textArr.length; i++) {